ewolff/service-mesh-primer/manuscript/03-Example.md

 #### Measuring Resilience with Istio

-Failure cascades can happen if a called microservice returns an error.
+As explained in [section 3.2](#section-why-resilience), failure cascades can happen if a called microservice returns an error.
 It could be even worse if the called microservices does return successfully but takes a long time.
 In that case, resources such as threads might be blocked while waiting for a reply.
 In the worst case,